FilipRazek/FilipRazek/README.md

 ### Hi there 👋

-- Etudiant à CentraleSupélec
+- Student at CentraleSupélec
-- Alternant chez Polyconseil
+- Working for Polyconseil